The City of Newcastle’s Customer Service Charter sets the standards of service we aim to deliver for our community.

-Under this Charter Council undertakes to:
+Under this Charter, City of Newcastle undertakes to:

-- Make impartial and ethical decisions
+- Make impartial and ethical decisions.

-- Consult with the community on major decisions that may affect them
+- Consult with the community on major decisions that may affect them.

-- Treat customers with courtesy, patience, sensitivity and attentiveness and provide clear and concise advice and information
+- Treat customers with courtesy, patience, sensitivity and attentiveness and provide clear and concise advice and information.

-- Use information and Council resources responsibly and efficiently
+- Use information and Council resources responsibly and efficiently.

 - Ensure all correspondence includes the name and contact details of the officer dealing with the matter.

-- Upon request, advise the caller of the full name of the officer answering, or the officer’s supervisor
+- Upon request, advise the caller of the full name of the officer answering, or the officer’s supervisor.

 Availability of Staff